 INTERVIEW GUIDE FOR ZERO INCOME STUDY

 Thank you for taking the time to talk with me today.
 Before we begin, I’d like to tell you a little bit about why we are doing these interviews.
-They are part of a study for the Food and Nutrition Service – the agency that provides food stamps.
+They are part of a study for the Food and Nutrition Service – the agency that provides Supplemental Nutrient Assistance Program (SNAP) benefits (formerly known as the Food Stamp Program).
 We know that a growing number of people in this country are out of work and have no income.
 What we want to find out is, how are these people are getting by?
 For example, how do they manage to find food and a place to live?
-And how can the food stamp program provide the kind of help that people need most?
+And how can the SNAP program provide the kind of help that people need most?

-Everything you tell me is confidential and will not affect any benefits you may be getting.
+Everything you tell me is private and will not affect any benefits you may be getting.
 At the end of the study, we will summarize the information we get from everyone we interview, and share that summary with the Food and Nutrition Service.
 We won’t, however, report your name.
-We will also take care to see that no one identifies your name with the information you give.
+We will also take care to see that no one identifies your name with the information to anyone outside this study except as otherwise required by law.
 With your permission, I would like to record the interview so that I don’t miss anything.
 Is that ok with you?

 You will receive a $25 gift card to thank you for your participation.
-You may stop the interview at any time and you may refuse to answer any question.
-If you do, you will still receive the gift card to thank you for your time.
+You may stop the interview at any time and you may refuse to answer any question with no penalties to you or your SNAP benefits.
+If you decide to not respond to any questions, you will still receive the gift card to thank you for your time.

 Do you have any questions for me?